 Monthly Archives: December 2025

 I’m reading up on the research differentiating emotion regulation and self-regulation early in child development.
-Susanne Denham’s new book has a lot for preschool but I need more on Toddlers.
-For I turned to the 2007 chapters in the volume Socioemotional Development in the Toddler Years, edited by Brownell & Kopp.
+Susanne Denham’s book on early emotional development, which I’ve been reading, has a lot for preschool but I need more on toddlers.
+So, I turned to the 2007 chapters in the volume Socioemotional Development in the Toddler Years, edited by Brownell & Kopp.
 The chapter on toddler emotion regulation is written by Ross Thompson and Rebecca Goodvin.

 The authors next list six characteristics of the developmental progression of emotion regulation: 1) move from other regulation to self-regulation; 2) increasingly numerous and complex strategies; 3) strategies become increasingly emotion-specific; 4) social and personal goals motivating regulation become increasingly complex; 5) individual differences emerge and stabilize; 6) executive function and language are increasingly involved in emotion regulation.